Jarred Kelenic Player Props: Mariners vs. Twins

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle with 81 hits, batting .252 this season with 37 extra-base hits.
+- Kelenic has 82 hits, which is tops among Seattle hitters this season, while batting .252 with 37 extra-base hits.

-- Kelenic will look to extend his six-game hitting streak.
-He's batting .375 in his last games.
+- Kelenic enters this game on a seven-game hitting streak.
+In his last outings, he's hitting .316.

-- Kelenic has picked up an RBI in 39.3% of his games this season, with more than one RBI in 9.0% of his games.
-He has also driven in three or more runs in two contests.
+- Kelenic has picked up an RBI in 35 games this season (38.9%), with more than one RBI in eight of those contests (8.9%).

-- In 37.1% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (9.0%).
+- He has scored in 34 games this year (37.8%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.